 If you’re a golf fanatic, one of the most popular events can be to run a charity fundraiser based around golf.

-Although this requires a significant amount of organization and management, running an annual event like this can contribute significantly to your coffers as well as raising the profile of your cause.
+Although this requires a significant amount of organization and management, running an annual event can contribute significantly to your coffers as well as raising the profile of your cause.

 Whether it’s a serious tournament or a fun day – having prizes, shields and awards is a fun way of celebrating at the end of your day.